sffjunkie/astral-ts/README.md

 ## Thanks

-The sun calculations in this module were adapted, for Python, from the spreadsheets on the following page.
+The sun calculations in this package were adapted from the spreadsheets on the following page.

 https://www.esrl.noaa.gov/gmd/grad/solcalc/calcdetails.html